 Language Tests for Native Speakers

-If you identify yourself as a "Native Speaker" of a certain language on your profile, we'll ask you to demonstrate your language capabilities through 3 tests: a "Listening" Test and two "Speaking" Tests (Scripted and Unscripted).
+If you identify yourself as a "Native Speaker" of a certain language on your profile, we'll ask you to demonstrate your language capabilities through a "Listening" Test.

-By passing the Listening Test, you may gain access to more audio validation jobs on the platform and unlock both of the Speaking Tests in your chosen language (coming soon).
+By passing the Listening Test, you may gain access to more audio validation jobs on the platform and unlock both of the Speaking Tests in your chosen language and country (coming soon).

 Remember the basic requirements that qualify you as a "Native" speaker:

-- Natural Pronunciation: You don't speak with an "accent" that differs from your selected Region/Accent.
+- Natural Pronunciation: You don't speak with an "accent" that differs from your selected Country/Accent.

 - Rapid Recall: You don't often spend time searching for expressions or words.